-The blocking regime is defined by a strong anticyclone over the British Isles, which blocks the inflow of maritime air and allows warm conditions to develop, especially over western Europe.
+The Blocking regime is defined by a strong anticyclone over the British Isles, which blocks the inflow of maritime air and allows warm conditions to develop, especially over Western Europe.
 For this regime, the Paris area is isolated from the oceanic advection, and local processes become even more influent on the climate variability.
-On average under this regime, only T{\min} warms up significantly (1.1 °C or 0.28 °C decade-1, not shown).
-The $T{2\,\mathrm{m}}$ violin plots show the same median for the two periods (Fig. 9) but a warmer mean due to the upward distribution and more hot extremes for the current period.
-The stretching of this side of the distribution is also observed for T{max} and T{min} (not shown).
-The percentage of days with a maximum temperature below the 10th percentile (Tx10p; Fig. 10c) decreases from approximately 4.6% in 1979 to 1.9% in 2017.
-The relative humidity also decreases $(7.2\%, i.e. 1.79\% decade^{-1}; Fig. 9)$, marked by an increase in the occurrence of events with low relative humidity.
+On average under this regime, only Tmin warms up significantly (1.1°C or 0.28°C decade-1, not shown).
+The T2m violin plots show the same median for the two periods (Fig. 9), but a warmer mean due to the upward distribution and more hot extremes for the current period.
+The stretching of this side of the distribution is also observed for Tmax and Tmin (not shown).
+The percentage of days with a maximum temperature below the 10th percentile (Tx10p, Fig. 10c) decreases from approximately 4.6 % in 1979 to 1.9 % in 2017.
+The relative humidity also decreases (7.2 %, i.e., 1.79 % decade-1, Fig. 9), marked by an increase in the occurrence of events with low relative humidity.
 Specific humidity does not change (Fig. 9).
-For precipitation, there is no significant trend (Fig. 9); however, there is an increase in the frequency of rainy days and a decrease in the contribution of very wet days (Fig. 10c), which is not a consistent result with Vautard and Yiou (2009) at the European scale.
+For precipitation, there is no significant trend (Fig. 9); however, there is an increase in the frequency of rainy days and a decrease in the contribution of very wet days (Fig. 10c), which is not a consistent result with Vautard and Yiou, 2009 at the European scale.
 It is the only regime in which the thermodynamical contribution to the change of precipitation is greater than the dynamical contribution (Table 2).
-However, these two contributions compensate for each other, because the dynamical term explains the decrease in precipitation variation up to
+However, these two contributions compensate each other, because the dynamical term explains 47 % of the decrease in precipitation variation whereas the thermodynamical term explains 52.1 % of the increase in precipitation variation.
+We observe a change of precipitation in Blocking, which is not visible on the trends because this change is compensated by a decrease in the frequency of occurrence of the number of days in Blocking (6.2 %, ie, approximately 5.6 fewer days).